ebresafegaga/csc415/README.md

 $ pip install sklearn
 ```

-### Run all the code in the 'AI Project' Jupyter Notebook
+### Train the Model and serialize to disk
+- Open Jupyter Notebooks in the currect directory
 ```bash
 $ jupyter notebook
 ```
+- Run all the code in the notebook

 ### Copy the trianed ML model to the expert_system/app directory
 - If you're on a mac or Linux, just run this on your terminal